Component System

 Creating Custom Systems

-Define a class inheriting from System.
-Systems are registered with the GameLoop and operate on the GameWorld:
+Define a plain class with an update(UpdateContext&) method.
+Systems are registered with the GameLoop via addSystem<T>():

 export module myproject.systems.Spawner;